The Edited Baby Registry 2019

 7. Travel Crib - I add this to my essentials list as we are travellers and travel with our babies.
 I wish I had bought a Baby Bjorn Travel Crib the first time around instead of waiting.
 I would love to hear if there is a comparable travel crib anyone prefers.
 I bought ours second hand, and consider it vital for travel and camping.
 I have also heard many stories of this being used successfully as a full-time crib in smaller spaces!

 8. Stroller - I did a ton of research on strollers before landing on the Bugaboo Bee (link here) with a wheeled board (link here) and have found it to be the best choice for us city living folks.
 While it has a few design flaws, like I wish it would fold up smaller and it doesn't take curbs well.
 The pros outweigh the cons for me.
 I love that I could use it from day one without a bassinet and has grown with our kids.
 I love that both kids fit on it comfortably but it barely takes up more space than an umbrella stroller.
 For our age split and small space it is the perfect stroller.
 The only other stroller I heavily considered was the Babyzen Yoyo (link here) for it's smaller footprint and tighter fold.
 In the end I decided against it due to the need for the additional bassinet in the early months.
-But I still think it is a great city option and would consider it if I had to do decide again.
+But I still think it is a great city option and would consider it if I had to decide again.

-9. Nuna Leaf - I kept our Nuna Leaf after Theo outgrew it (lending it out until Mae was born to avoid storing it!) and loved it for a second time.
+9. Nuna Leaf - I kept our Nuna Leaf (link here for the newer version) after Theo outgrew it (lending it out until Mae was born to avoid storing it!) and loved it for a second time.
 Most importantly and unplanned the high weight limit was the best part of the this chair.
 Nothing can be off limits in our space especially for a 3 year old having trouble adjusting to his new sister.
 I know if we had a flimsier or fragile baby chair it would not have survived (and I would not have survived regulating that all day).
 I do think a baby chair is critical to put your baby down sometimes.
 I also think the Baby Bjorn Bouncer (link here) is a great lightweight option for small spaces.

 10. Ring Sling - I used a ring sling for the first time with Mae and wish I had considered it with Theo.
 I loved so much about wearing her in the sling... she could see out more, fell asleep easily in it and seemed so happy to be worn.
 And the sling is light and small so it was easy to bring everywhere, just in case.
 I am a true convert and would recommend it highly.
 I had the Connexion Baby Ring Sling but unfortunately that small shop has since closed .
 Friends have also loved My Wild Bird.